Questions about Expressive Arts Therapy

 Will I be expected to perform or to exhibit artwork?

-Periodically there will be opportunities for students to perform and to exhibit visual art.
-Students are also encouraged to submit poetry and artwork to Headwaters, the Appalachian Journal of Expressive Arts Therapy.
+Periodically there will be opportunities for students to perform and to exhibit visual art, however, this is not a requirement.

 Is there an expressive arts student organization?